Relative free splitting and free factor complexes I: Hyperbolicity: Hyperbolicity of the complex of relative free factor systems

 This completes Step~$1$.

-\textbf{Step 2.} Knowing that $T/\Gamma$ is the clam, spindle, or clam with an antenna, we now consider these graphs one-at-a-time, and we consider the possibilities for the subgraphs $G_1,G_2$.
-In each case we will obtain a path in $\FF(\Gamma;\A)$ of length~$\le 4$ connecting $G_1$ and $G_2$.
+\textbf{Step 2.} Knowing that $T/\Gamma$ is the clam, a spindle, or a clam with an antenna, we now consider these three graphs one at a time, in each case proving that the set of visible free factor systems $\Pi[T]$ has diameter $\le 4$ in $\CFFS(\Gamma;\A)$.

-\emph{Notational alert:} The symbols $e_1,e_2$ no longer assume their earlier meanings and are freed up for new use.